Man kills woman with iron rod for refusing marriage proposal in south Delhi | Law-Order

 A 23-year-old woman was allegedly killed with an iron rod by a man in south Delhi's Malviya Nagar area on Friday for turning down his marriage proposal, police said.

-The victim and accused were first cousins, with their mothers as sisters, they said.
+The victim and the accused were first cousins, with their mothers as sisters, they said.

+The accused had allegedly been following the victim for the last three to four days for a chance to talk to her, police said.

-The victim, identified as Nargis, was attacked by a 28-year-old Irfan when she was with him in a park near Delhi University's Sri Aurobindo College, police said, adding, the accused has been arrested.
+The victim, identified as Nargis, was attacked by 28-year-old Irfan when she was with him at a park near Delhi University's Sri Aurobindo College, police officials said, adding that the accused has been arrested.

+Delhi Chief Minister Arvind Kejriwal slammed the state of law and order in the city following the incident and urged the Union home minister and the lieutenant governor to take strict measures.

-Police said they got the information at 12.08 pm that a man hit a woman in her head in the Vijay Mandal Park in Shivalik A Block of Malviya Nagar and fled.
+Police said they got the information at 12.08 pm that a man hit a woman in her head at the Vijay Mandal Park in Shivalik A Block of Malviya Nagar and fled.

-The woman's body was found under a bench with her head bleeding and an iron rod lying near her, Deputy Commissioner of Police (south) Chandan Chowdhary said.
+The woman's body was found under a bench with an injury to the head and an iron rod lying was found nearby, Deputy Commissioner of Police (south) Chandan Chowdhary said.

 According to police, Nargis and Irfan were in a relationship earlier and there were also talks about their marriage, but Nargis's family finally disapproved of it.

-Nargis stopped talking to Irfan, which made him even more agitated, police said.
+Subsequently, Nargis had stopped speaking to Irfan, which made him even more agitated, police added.

+Nargis completed her graduation this year and used to attend coaching classes in Malviya Nagar, they said.
+Sources said the murder was preplanned and the accused claimed that he took the weapon from his house.

+''The accused has claimed that he took the iron rod, which was used in the crime, from his house.
+He further claimed that he tried to approach the woman on Monday also, but could not meet her that day due to some reasons.
+We are verifying his claims,'' a source said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)